Rikiwastaken/Squarell/README.md

 - Lava Tile: Destroys any movable object or Alphonse that touches it unless covered by a bridge object.
 - Mirror Tile: laser beams in a new direction.
 - Spring Tile: Launches Alphonse or objects several tiles in a specified direction when stepped on or activated.
-- One-Way Gate: Allows movement or pushing of objects in one direction but blocks movement in the opposite direction.
 - Wind Tile: Constantly pushes objects and Alphonse in a direction, similar to a conveyor belt but always active.
 - Crumbling Tile: Breaks after a set number of uses, turning into an impassable obstacle.